AdenWhitworth/plantpal_server/README.md

 - **Device Integration**: Manage IoT devices that track plant conditions (e.g., soil moisture, temperature).
 - **Plant Management**: Add and manage plants in the system, linking them with devices for real-time monitoring.
 - **Data Analytics**: Fetch historical and real-time data from the PlantPal devices, and generate insights for plant care.
+- **Automated CI/CD Pipeline**: Ensures code quality with automated testing, builds, and deployments.
+Features seamless integration with GitHub Actions and DigitalOcean for backend deployment, providing a streamlined and reliable development workflow.

 ## Technologies Used